VISIT OUR WEBSITE: https://www.loraincountyesc.org/Literacy.aspx

 Participants are required to purchase the following text: Multisensory Teaching of Basic Language Skills - Link to Purchase.

-Event Fee: Event Fee: Early Bird Registration: First 38 people -
+Event Fee: Early Bird Registration: First 28 people:

 Target Audience: Educators, Parents, Counselors, School Administrators, Social Workers, Wellness Coordinators, School Psychologists, and Community Partners

-Join us for a four-session virtual book study exploring Jonathan Haidt’s powerful and timely book, The Anxious Generation: How the Great Rewiring of Childhood Is Causing an Epidemic of Mental Illness.
-This cross-disciplinary series brings together the expertise of ESC literacy specialists, parent mentors, wellness, and technology specialists to foster meaningful dialogue and actionable insights for educators, families, and school leaders.
+Join us for a 5-session virtual book study exploring Jonathan Haidt’s powerful and timely book, The Anxious Generation: How the Great Rewiring of Childhood Is Causing an Epidemic of Mental Illness.
+This cross-disciplinary series brings together the expertise of ESC literacy and wellness teams along with guest appearances from other experts from the ESC to foster meaningful dialogue and actionable insights for educators, families, and school leaders.

 Through guided discussions and collaborative reflection, participants will: